← All Articles

 Once you have two threshold values, the gap between them becomes a profiling tool.
 That gap tells you which energy systems dominate, where the athlete has capacity to develop, and what kind of training will produce the biggest return on investment.

-An athlete with a narrow gap between HRVT1 and HRVT2 and a low first threshold has a compressed aerobic zone.
+An athlete with a narrow gap between the aerobic and anaerobic thresholds and a low first threshold has a compressed aerobic zone.
 They are glycolytically dominant.
 They need extensive sub-threshold work to build their aerobic engine.
 Prescribing them lots of VO2max intervals based on an FTP number would be the worst possible approach.

 An athlete with a wide gap and a high first threshold has the opposite profile.
 Their aerobic system is well developed, but their ceiling is low.
 They need targeted high-intensity work to expand their capacity above the second threshold.